francoposa/francoposa.io/content/resources/infra-ops/kubernetes-k3s-digital-ocean-2.md

 #### Declaring Static Host Groups

-When we created our VM with the DigitalOcean Ansible module in [Part 1](/resources/infra-ops/kubernetes-k3s-ansible-digital-ocean-1/), we assigned three tags with the intention of using them later as the Ansible host groups.
+When we created our server with the DigitalOcean Ansible module in [Part 1](/resources/infra-ops/kubernetes-k3s-ansible-digital-ocean-1/), we assigned three tags with the intention of using them later as the Ansible host groups.
 Our single host is in all three groups we created: `k3s-demo-master` for the master node, `k3s demo`, used for all nodes in the cluster, and `demo` for all resources in the "demo" project of the DigitalOcean account.

 #### Assigning Static Host Variables

-* `ansible_host` - the public IPv4 address assigned to the VM on creation from DigitalOcean's public IP space.
+* `ansible_host` - the public IPv4 address assigned to the server on creation from DigitalOcean's public IP space.
 * `ansible_user` - the `USERNAME` from the [Cloud Init script from Part 1](/resources/infra-ops/kubernetes-k3s-ansible-digital-ocean-1/#cloud-init-and-user-data).
   * use DigitalOcean's default `root` user if you skipped the user setup via cloud-init step